panrafal/chequer-php/Readme.md

 * object's method with '()' suffix <br/>
   `Chequer::checkValue(new SplFileInfo(), ['getSize()' => ['$gt' => 0]])`

-You can access deep subkeys at once by using the `dot notation`.
+You can access multiple subkeys at once by using the `dot notation`.
 You have to start with a `.` (dot) and join subkeys with a dot like this: `.subkey.method().another_one`.
+To reference the value itself, use the `.` itself. <br/>
 If you have a subkey with a dot, use standard notation without the `.` prefix, like this: `subkey.with.a.dot`.

 If the subkey does not exist in the value, and the value is an 0-indexed array, Chequer will traverse this array in search for the first array/object having this key.
 You can control this behaviour by using